ccbskillssem/pythonbootcamp/README.md

 ## Slack

 Make sure to sign up for our slack [here](https://join.slack.com/t/slack-qxv2392/shared_invite/zt-2o1o6960x-2vTSo5CW5ezl_fTS7ymEaQ).
-Lecturers and TAs will be mainly communicating through our slack.
+All PyCamp-related communication will be done through slack.

 ## Lecture notebooks
 Each notebook is intended to be a lesson on a particular unit of Python.